CBIIT/INS-Data/README.md

         python modules/summary_statistics.py
         python modules/gather_project_data.py
         python modules/gather_publication_data.py
+        python modules/gather_geo_data.py
+        python modules/gather_cedcd_data.py
         python modules/package_output_data.py
         python modules/build_validation_file.py
         ```

     - NOTE: If running modules independently, ensure that necessary output files from preceding modules already exist for the same start date (version)

-7. **Gather/Curate Datasets (optional)**
+8. **Gather/Curate dbGaP Datasets (optional)**
     - On the [NCBI dbGaP Advanced Search](https://www.ncbi.nlm.nih.gov/gap/advanced_search/), filter for "NIH Institute: NCI" and download the CSV with the "Save Results" button.
 Store this in `data/00_input/dbgap/study_{DBGAP_CSV_VERSION}.csv` where `DBGAP_CSV_VERSION` is the date of download
     - Update the `DBGAP_CSV_VERSION` in `config.py`
     - Obtain an updated GPA study list from a point of contact at the NCI Office of Data Sharing and store as `data/00_input/dbgap/gpa_tables/gpa_study_table.csv`
     - If needed, manually update the `gpa_doc_lookup_table.csv` in the same folder
-    - Run the datasets gathering module with the following command:
+    - Run the dbGaP gathering module and then the data packaging module with the following commands:

     ```bash
     python modules/gather_dbgap_data.py
+    python modules/package_output_data.py
     ```

-    - Manually review and curate results before storing as `dataset.tsv` for INS data loading
+    - Manually review and curate results as needed and save as `dbgap_datasets_curated.tsv` in the `01_intermediate` dbGaP folder.
         - It is recommended to continue additive manual curation of this file for each release rather than re-running the datasets module and repeating full curation unless necessary
+    - Rerun the data packaging module, which will auto-detect and use the curated version if available

 ## Repository Structure